colleenkwilson/Me/README.md

 Scale Blueleaf to best-in-class SaaS | 2019-2022 | propel Blueleaf to $10M ARR
 Be a great human to others | 2019 (Both) | Pay it forward 2x a week; write more hand-written notes; smile at strangers; call mom more (and other friends/family members I value);
 Be a physically/mentally healthier me | 2019 (Personal) | Meditate & workout 4x a week.
 Pay it forward 2x a week.
 Grow my technical knowledge and product curiosity | 2019 (Personal/Professional) |
-Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator
+Become a better writer and grow my vocabulary | Write professionally on LinkedIn 1x / month Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator

 ## My expectations of folks who report to me